Influencer Marketing Trends in 2025

 Much of the campaign's success lies in excellent influencer selection.
 CeraVe opted for professional influencers with proven authority in the niche.
 One example is Dr Aamna Adel, a consultant dermatologist who debunks myths about skincare and with whom the brand has carried out several campaigns to promote products from different lines.

-Adel has more than 1.6 million followers on her TikTok profile and 650K followers on Instagram.
+Adel has more than 1.6 million followers on her TikTok profile and 650,000 followers on Instagram.
 Her audience credibility score is rated at 75, and her average engagement on Instagram is 1.13%.
-In the post below, Adel wears her doctor's uniform while explaining how CeraVe can help manage strawberry skin.
+In the post below, Adel wears her doctor's uniform while explaining how to layer Vitamin C like a dermatologist, featuring CeraVe.

-In addition, in 2024, CeraVe launched another campaign featuring TikTok influencers Hayley Kalil, Caleb Simpson, and Bobbi Althoff to promote its brand with comedy content featuring actor Micheal Cera.
-This campaign won The Grand Prix for Social & Influencer award in Cannes.
+In addition to these individual campaigns, in 2024, CeraVe launched a creative, hilarious, and intelligent campaign featuring TikTok influencers Hayley Kalil, Caleb Simpson, and Bobbi Althoff to hype its Superbowl featuring Micheal Cera.
+The campaign played on the actor's surname, suggesting he was the company's CEO and that "CeraVe" was named after him.
+This campaign won the Grand Prix for Social & Influencer award in Cannes.

-These creative campaigns have also led to extensive UGC.
-On platforms such as TikTok, the Hashtag #cerave has been linked in more than 7.8 billion videos, followed by other hashtags of its most recognized products that have been widely publicized on the social network, #ceravaskincare (725.8M) #ceravemoisturizer (30.0M) and #ceravemoisturizer (30.3M).
-The brand also has over 1M followers on its own account.
+These inspired campaigns have also led to extensive UGC.
+On platforms such as TikTok, the Hashtag #cerave is featured on more than 7.8bn videos, followed by other hashtags of its most recognised products that have been widely publicised on the social network: #ceravaskincare (725.8m), #ceravemoisturizer (30.0m), and #ceravemoisturizer (30.3m).
+The brand also has over 1m followers on its own account.

 Learn more about how to turn influencers into your brand ambassadors.